Why the Supreme Court Ruling on the EPA Isn’t The End of Fighting Climate Change

 Marsha Wills-Karp, PhD, researches the environmental determinants of allergic and immune diseases across the lifespan and chairs the Department of Environmental Health and Engineering.

-Kellogg Schwab, PhD, integrates engineering, public health and human behavior in bench and field studies to address water and wastewater challenges around the world.
+Kellogg Schwab, PhD, integrates engineering, public health, and human behavior by researching water and wastewater contaminants of public health concern.

 Alfred Sommer, MD, MHS '73, studies the causes and prevention of childhood micronutrient malnutrition and mortality, and the causes and prevention of blinding diseases.